Velocidex/velociraptor-docs/content/vql_reference/server/_index.md

 FROM scope()
 ```

-Sometimes we have a numebr of artifacts that use the same
+Sometimes we have a number of artifacts that use the same
 parameter name for different purposes.
 In that case we wish to
 specify precisely which artifact receives which parameter.
 This
 more complex way of specifying the collection using the `spec`